Tag Archives: young adults

 What’s so wrong with following your passion on the weekends? she mused.

-I concurred and admitted that while I love to write, if I was forced to stare at my laptop and do it every single day I might begin to loathe it.
+I concurred and admitted that while I love to write, if I was forced to give up my day job and stare at my laptop forced to write every single day I might begin to loathe it.
 Then I reminded her that most adults (cough, my age) don’t go skipping off to their jobs each morning singing songs and shitting confetti on their way but most would agree we’re happy nonetheless.
 Chin up, move on.

 Her remarks made me believe that – despite the constant worry that comes with parenting a child from afar – the kid’s going to be alright.
 Luckily, she’s starting to get it (soooooo, talk to your bothers, will ya?).